-Move your body often throughout the day, relax, eat healthfully, avoid toxins.
+Move your body often throughout the day, take relaxation breaks throughout the day, eat healthfully, and limit your exposure to toxins.
 During times of intense distress it is natural to want to fill your face with carbohydrate-rich junk food which break down quickly into glucose - the body's preferred source of fuel.
-Unless you really are physically running and fighting, make yourself reach for healthier foods instead.
+In moderation, this is okay, but unless you really are physically running and fighting, make yourself reach for a variety of nourishing foods.

-Magnesium is a vitally important mineral burned up quickly by stress.
+Magnesium, a vitally important mineral, is burned up quickly by stress.
 It relaxes tension and spasms, and supports many biological processes.
-Almonds, cashews, whole grains, artichokes, beans, pumpkin seeds, dark chocolate, strong herbal infusions and dark leafy greens are good sources.
+Almonds, cashews, whole grains, artichokes, beans, pumpkin seeds, dark chocolate, strong herbal infusions, and dark leafy greens are good sources of magnesium.

 Natural Calm is a favorite magnesium supplement drink.
-Add magnesium chloride salts to the bath or rub the oil on the skin fifteen minutes before showering.
+For topical absorption, add magnesium chloride salts to the bath or rub the oil on the skin fifteen minutes before showering.
 A swim in the ocean is great too!

 When your energy is flagging because you are pushing yourself too hard, you may be tempted to reach for stimulating drinks.
 A little caffeine may be okay, but not the amount in several cups of coffee or an energy drink.
 Caffeine temporarily boosts energy by 'robbing Peter to pay Paul'.
 The energy boost it gives you comes from already taxed and exhausted body systems, thus stressing your body and increasing your energy deficit even more.